We hope you find the EJP-created resources below useful. Please feel free to share them. We appreciate your citing them, as appropriate.

 EJP Instructional Videos

-We are happy to make them available to other college-in-prison programs that are interested in using them in similar ways.
-These videos are not a substitute for in-person instruction, but meant to serve as a supplement.
-Our position is that in-person instruction is always preferred, where feasible.
+We are happy to make these videos available to other justice-related programs that are interested in using them in similar ways.
+We can mail packages of physical DVDs or provide links for streaming and download.
+These videos are not meant to be substitutes for in-person instruction but can serve as a helpful resource amid COVID-19.

 “Wings of Utopia: The Russian Revolution” with Mark Steinberg

 Professor Mark Steinberg provides an in-depth analysis of the Russian Revolution in the early 20th century that is an engaging crash course with plenty of nuances.
 (49:30)

 “What’s a Self Portrait” with Sandy Trimble